simnarassak/Profile-Introduction/README.md

 ### Hi there 👋, I am Simna
-I am a business and data analyst, Data Scientist and a researcher.
+I am a data/Business analyst, Data Scientist and a researcher.
 I am currently working with startup companies to impliment analytics. occasionally i like to teach.